LSEG-API-Samples/Article.RDPLibrary.Python.Xlwings/README.md

 The xlwings CE library lets Python developers integrate data with Excel in a simple way.
 The library is suitable for a wide range of developers from casual coders, data scientists, professional traders to seasoned programmers, and allows them to work on data analysis and generate reports based on their skill.

 At the same time, the [Refinitiv Data Platform (RDP) Libraries](https://developers.refinitiv.com/refinitiv-data-platform/refinitiv-data-platform-libraries) gives developers rapid access to Refinitiv Platform content with just a few lines of code that are easy to understand and maintain.
-Developers can focus on implementing the business logic or analysing data without worrying about the connection and authentication details for the Refinitiv Platforms.
+Developers can focus on implementing the business logic or analyzing data without worrying about the connection and authentication details for the Refinitiv Platforms.

 The integration between Refinitiv APIs and xlwings is not limited to only RDP Libraries.
 Any [Refinitiv API](https://developers.refinitiv.com/en/api-catalog?i=1;q1=page-type%3Aapi;q2=devportal%3Alanguages~2Fpython;sort=title;sp_c=12;sp_cs=UTF-8;sp_k=devportal-prod;view=xml;x1=w-page-type-id;x2=api-language) that supports Python such as [Eikon Data API](https://developers.refinitiv.com/en/api-catalog/eikon/eikon-data-api) ([Eikon Data API-xlwings article](https://developers.refinitiv.com/en/article-catalog/article/financial-reporting-with-eikon-and-excel)), or [RKD API](https://developers.refinitiv.com/en/api-catalog/refinitiv-knowledge-direct/refinitiv-knowledge-direct-api-rkd-api) can work with xlwings using the same concept and code logic as this RDP Library notebook example.